-College courses taken that are not part of an articulation agreement, are NOT guaranteed to transfer.

-In all cases, requests for transfer credit are processed by the Registrar.
+Not all college courses taken at prior institutions are guaranteed to transfer.
+Requests for transfer credit are processed by the Registrar's Office.
 Credits must be submitted on an official transcript from a regionally accredited institution or if the institution is international, credit is only considered from institutions that are recognized by the Ministry of Education or other official accrediting or recognition body in the country of origin.
-Credits must be academic in nature.
-Military, Vocational, CLEP, DSST, and theological credit is not accepted.
-No credit is granted for internships, co-ops, practicums, life experience courses, Independent Study, precalculus courses below Calculus I such as trigonometry and geometry, and non-calculus based general/introductory Physics courses.
+See the International Student admissions webpage for additional details.